caracolazuldev/d-composer/README.md

 This Makefile facilitates dynamically generating `docker-compose.yml` files from reusable service declarations.
 You might want to do this to test your application on different deployment targets or environments without duplicating common service definitions.
 Or, more easily re-use service definitions from one project to the next.
 Other use-cases might be: having different stacks for development, unit testing, integration and QA testing, or generating production builds.

 To generate a `docker-compose.yml` file and an `.env` file, decomposer looks in the environment variables, `STACK_SERVICES` and `ENV_INCLUDES`, to generate a list of file includes.
 You can easily switch between stacks using the `activate` and `deactivate` commands.
+You must first set the `STACK` environment variable to the name of the stack you want to activate.
+Using the stack name, additional files are automatically discovered and included in the `docker-compose.yml` and `.env` files.

 For lazy typers, decomposer aliases `docker compose` commands.
 Rather than typing `docker compose` commands directly, you will use `make` followed by the docker-compose command you want to run, e.g. `make up`, `make down`, `make exec`, etc. See the [Aliases and Custom Commands](#aliases-and-custom-commands) section for additional commands not provided by `docker compose`.